Saudi Arabia–Tunisia relations

 Saudi Arabia has an embassy in Tunis, whilst Tunisia maintains embassy in Riyadh and a consulate in Jeddah.
+Both countries are members of the Arab League, Organisation of Islamic Cooperation, and the United Nations.

 Historical

 The Arab conquest at 7th century had brought Tunisia into an Islamic sphere.
 A mosque, which is regarded as the fourth holiest place in the Islamic world, the Great Mosque of Kairouan, was built in Tunisia.

 Modern relations

 Both two nations have increased significant cooperation since the independence of Tunisia from France.
 The Saudi Kingdom has attempted to increase their Islamic doctrine into Tunisia for several years recently.

 After the Tunisian Revolution in 2011, which ousted President Zine El Abidine Ben Ali, Saudi Arabia has granted asylum for Zine Ben Ali, who himself is a long time friend for the Saudis, while supports Tunisia on their track of recovery.
 Nonetheless, new Tunisian Government has shown unhappiness towards Saudi Arabia's decision to grant Ben Ali's asylum and has demanded the Saudi Government to extradite back to Tunisia for trials.

-However, Tunisia's relations with Saudi Arabia started to get strained with the ascend of Mohammed Bin Salman as Saudi Crown Prince, as Saudi Arabia was hostile toward the Arab Spring, which started in Tunisia.
+However, Tunisia's relations with Saudi Arabia started to get strained with the ascension of Mohammed Bin Salman as Saudi Crown Prince, as Saudi Arabia was hostile toward the Arab Spring, which started in Tunisia.
 In November 2018, on a trip to Tunisia, Mohammed Bin Salman was greeted by protests from locals in the wake of the murder of Jamal Khashoggi.

 In 2019 and in the framework of the Arab League summit, King Salman bin Abdulaziz visited Tunisia as a response to the invitation of President Essebsi.